Miklós Maros

 Miklós Maros (born 14 November 1943) is a Hungarian composer.
 He was born in Pécs, the son of composer Rudolf Maros and violinist Klára Molnár.
-He studied at the Béla Bartók Conservatory of Budapest with Rezsö Sugár and at the Ferenc Liszt Music Academy with Ferenc Szabó, and continued his studies in Stockholm with Ingvar Lidholm and György Ligeti.
+He studied at the Béla Bartók Conservatory in Budapest with Rezső Sugár and at the Ferenc Liszt Music Academy with Ferenc Szabó, and continued his studies in Stockholm with Ingvar Lidholm and György Ligeti.

 From 1971 to 1973, Maros was composition teacher at the Stockholm Secondary School of Music.
 From 1971 to 1978, he taught at the Studio for Electronic Music (EMS) in Stockholm, and from 1976 to 1980 he taught at Stockholm Musikcollege.
 From 1980 to 1981, he was a guest of the Berlin Artists Program of the German Academic Exchange Service in West Berlin.
 In 1972 he and his wife, singer Ilona Maros, formed the Maros Ensemble for the performance of contemporary music.
 In 1990 Maros received the Lifetime-Artists’ Award of the Swedish Government.